hands-on-cloud/hands-on.cloud/hugo/content/How to use CloudFormation to launch EC2 instance and automate its provisioning/index.md

 ---
-title: 'How to use CloudFormation to launch EC2 instance and automate its provisioning'
+title: 'How to use CloudFormation to launch EC2 instance automation'
 date: '2020-03-09'
 image: 'How-to-use-CloudFormation-to-launch-EC2-instance-and-automate-its-provisioning'
 tags: